 1923: Hank Williams Sr.

-One pioneer of country music, Alabama-born Hank Williams Sr. lived a short but prolific life.
-He hit the Grand Ole Opry with songs like “I’m So Lonesome I Could Cry” and “Your Cheatin’ Heart,” and won fans all over America.
+A pioneer of country music, Alabama-born Hank Williams Sr. lived a short but prolific life.
+He hit the Grand Ole Opry with songs like "I'm So Lonesome I Could Cry" and "Your Cheatin' Heart" and won fans all over America.
 While he only recorded 66 songs under his name, an astonishing 37 of them became hits.

 1924: Charles Aznavour

-Armenian-French singer Charles Aznavour sold more than 180 million records over his storied, 70-year career.
-He continued touring up until he was 93, and shared the stage over the years with musical luminaries including Placido Domingo, Elton John, and Liza Minnelli.
+Armenian French singer Charles Aznavour sold over 180 million records throughout his storied, 70-year career.
+He continued touring up until he was 93 and shared the stage over the years with musical luminaries including Placido Domingo, Elton John, and Liza Minnelli.

 1925: Sammy Davis Jr.

 - Date of birth: Dec.
 8 (Died: May 16, 1990)

 Rat Pack member Sammy Davis Jr. was a singer, actor, and dancer.
 Born in New York City, Davis overcame rampant racism to become one of America's favorite entertainers with hits like "The Candy Man" and "I've Gotta Be Me."

 - Other notable artists: BB King, Celia Cruz

 - Date of birth: May 26 (Died: Sept.
 28, 1991)